boltops-tools/terraspace-docs/_docs/misc/shim.md

     terraspace new shim --path ~/bin/terraspace

+Note, the shim wrapper contains starter code.
+Though it should generally work for most systems, it might require adjustments depending on your system.

 ## Rbenv Shim Slowness

 If you are using rbenv, it can be [slow](https://github.com/rbenv/rbenv/issues/70) on some systems.
 You may want to consider replacing the shim that rbenv generates with a faster one.
 Here's an example: